tc39/proposal-intl-enumeration/README.md

 ## Use case
 Feature Tests for newly added values in options supported in Intl API.
 For example, web developer may want to use Chinese calendar if avaiable, or ROC calendar as a fallback if avaiable, otherwise Gregorian calendar as final resort.
-This API allow the code to check which calendar are avaiable and therefor to decide the fallback logic.
+This API allow the code to check which calendar are avaiable and therefor to decide the fallback logic such as importing polyfill from the server.

 ## Prior Arts
 ### Get the List of TimeZone